 - Personal expenses such as calls, refreshments, etc.

 – Introduction to observing tracks and signs

 – What fauna can we find?

-– Workshops and games inside and outside the refuge (Possibilities depending on the group and the meteo)
+– Workshops and games inside and outside the refuge (Possibilities depending on the group and the weather)

-09:00 h Interpretive hike to the Roc dels Quatre Batlles or similar.
+Interpretive departure to the Roc dels Quatre Batlles or similar

 – End of program